TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/2008-25/Index.rst

    If you need more than 4 columns or you need specific names for the columns according to your design, you can do it with the following snippet.
-   Place this code in the extTables.php, ensure you included this script in your localconf.php with following line:
+   Place this code in the extTables.php, ensure you included this script in your LocalConfiguration.php with following line:
    $typo\_db\_extTableDef\_script = 'extTables.php';

 Code: